idaholab/virtual_test_bed/doc/content/seismic_analysis/npp_building.md

 !row!

 !col! small=12 medium=6 large=6
-!media media/examples/ex14/building2.png
+!media media/seismic_analysis/building2.png
        style=width:100%;margin-right:0px;float:center;
        id=fig:building_int_iso
        caption=Isometric view of the internal components of the NPP building.
 !col-end!

 !col! small=12 medium=6 large=6
-!media media/examples/ex14/building3.png
+!media media/seismic_analysis/building3.png
       style=width:100% id=fig:building_int_plan
       caption=Plan view of the internal components of the NPP building.
 !col-end!

 !row-end!

-!media media/examples/ex14/rv_bot.png
+!media media/seismic_analysis/rv_bot.png
       style=width:50% id=fig:rv_bot
       caption=Head-supported reactor vessel as seen from the bottom.
+#issue here

-All the materials in the building are modeled using a linear elastic material and 3D 8-noded HEX elements, except for the FP isolators, which are modeled using two noded link elements with the FP isolator material model (see [theory](manuals/theory/index.md) and [user](manuals/user/index.md) manuals for more information).
+All the materials in the building are modeled using a linear elastic material and 3D 8-noded HEX elements, except for the FP isolators, which are modeled using two noded link elements with the FP isolator material model see [theory manual](https://mooseframework.inl.gov/mastodon/manuals/theory/index.html) and [user manual](https://mooseframework.inl.gov/mastodon/manuals/user/index.html) for more information.
 The reactor vessel is modeled as a thin cylindrical vessel using continuum elements.
 The fluid inside the reactor vessel is modeled using a linear elastic material with a very small shear modulus to reproduce fluid-like behavior.
 A more comprehensive, fluid-structure interaction (FSI) approach is also possible in MASTODON to model the fluid.
-More information on FSI modeling in MOOSE and MASTODON is provided [here](modules/fsi/index.md).
+More information on FSI modeling in MOOSE and MASTODON is provided [here](https://mooseframework.inl.gov/modules/fsi/index.html).
 Further information on the building model is also provided in [!citet](inl-ext-20-59608).

 In this demonstration, the building is subjected to ground motions in X, Y, and Z directions at the base of the isolation system.
 These ground motions are presented in [fig:inp_motion_xyz] above, and their spectral accelerations are shown in [fig:inp_sa_x], [fig:inp_sa_y], and [fig:inp_sa_z] above.
 Pressure, temperature, and velocity dependencies of the isolators are switched on, as described in method 2 of Part 1 of this example.
 The first three timesteps of the analysis involve a static gravity analysis as described in the note above.

 The input file for the simulation of Part 2 is listed below.

-!listing examples/ex14/building_basemat_with_isolators_new.i
+!listing seismic_analysis/building_basemat_with_isolators_new.i

 ### Outputs